 The ultimate outcome of this weapon ephemeralization may turn out to be global military paralysis.
 Following a few military catastrophes in the near future, everyone apart from the crazies will become too scared to so much as twitch.

-Tedious militarists have whined long and hard against any check to their killing.
+Tedious militarists have whined long and hard about any check to their killing.
 They’ve shrieked for a return to the good old days of unlimited gore.
-During the Korean and Vietnamese Paroxysms, they bewailed orders curtailing their planned assault of China, Russia and the Warsaw Pact.
+During the Korean and Vietnamese Paroxysms, they bewailed orders curtailing their planned assaults of China, Russia and the Warsaw Pact.
 They made vain appeals for more offensives to “eliminate enemy sanctuaries.”
 Actually, the ultimate sanctuary of Viet Cong guerrillas was the command bunker of Soviet Strategic Rocketry.

 Another interesting weapon myth is the accusation of mass betrayal.
 Cocky militarists often stretch their nationalistic ambition beyond a realistic assessment of their country’s strengths and weaknesses.
 As a result, they get their nation stomped.
-This may be the unintentional goal of every weapon manager: to get his unbearably nonviolent homies gunned down once and for all.
+This may be the unintentional goal of every weapon manager: to get his unbearably peaceful homies gunned down once and for all.